 - James Bennett, U.S. Bureau of Ocean Energy Management | Slides Video

 - View this webinar's Question & Answer session

 - U.S. Bureau of Safety and Environmental Enforcement's Annual Report 2015

-Search the Critical Issues Research Database for reports and factsheets about offshore energy.
+Search the Geological Surveys Database for reports and factsheets about offshore energy.